 Euphoria is a false, fleeting sense of well-being, which makes us feel high but masks the craving and sickness of addiction.
 Ironically, addiction enlivens us with euphoria, while it deadens us with craving and sickness.
 So addiction is a bad bargain with imaginary gains and real losses.

-The most popular addictions are sweets, chocolate, vanilla, cola, coffee, tea, alcohol, tobacco, and drugs.
+The most popular addictions are sugar, honey, chocolate, vanilla, cola, coffee, tea, alcohol, tobacco, and drugs.
 Although some of these seem comforting, they all create insatiable cravings and sickness with Jekyll & Hyde mood swings that reinforce other addictions.
 So addictions are seductive saboteurs that masquerade as familiar friends.